a special report

 I couldn't believe it when I finally saw this on tape.
 Both of Hope's feet go backward a couple feet!
 This is controversial?
 What's their argument, that the rule requires that three of his feet be shoved backward two yards?

 An integrity test for any Seahawk fans still reading: if the roles are reversed, and Hope shoves Jackson and intercepts the ball, you're not screaming for a pass interference call?
 Right?
 Right.
 In any event, thanks.
-You took a blah Super Bowl in which my team played poorly and about which I was having trouble being excited, and you made winning it feel as gratifying and morally imperative as toppling Hirohito.
+You took a crap Super Bowl in which my team played poorly and about which I was having trouble being excited, and you made winning it feel as gratifying and morally imperative as toppling Hirohito.
 So please.
 Continue.
 I'll bring you back photos from the ring ceremony, cheaters.